 10. print documents on both sides of the paper where commonly accepted publishing practices allow.

-(Minn.
-Stat. § 16C.073, Subd.
-2)

 D. The school district may not use a specified product included on the prohibited products list published in the State Register.
-(Minn.
-Stat. § 115A.9651)

 E. In developing bid specifications, the school district will consider the extent to which a commodity or product is durable, reusable or recyclable, and marketable through applicable local or regional recycling programs and the extent to which the commodity or product contains postconsumer material.
-(Minn.
-Stat. § 16C.073, Subd.
-3(b))

 F. When a project involves the replacement of carpeting, the school district may require all persons who wish to bid on the project to designate a carpet recycling company in their bids.
-(Minn.
-Stat. § 16C.073, Subd.
-3(b))

 VI.
 OTHER